Tips For Helping Someone Else

 Provide the Manual Labor

-If your friends or family have just been through a natural disaster, death in the family, are looking to sell a house or any other situation where there is physically more than they can handle, offer to pitch in with the cleanup.
+If you have a good friend or family member that has just been through a natural disaster, death in the family, are looking to sell a house, or any other difficult time where there is physically more than they can handle, offer to pitch in with the cleanup.

 Providing your time is often more of a generous contribution than money, so do what you can to volunteer to help on your days off from work or after school.
-Help to go through water-damaged items or take smoke scented loads of laundry home with you to wash.
+Help to go through water-damaged items or take smoke-scented loads of laundry home with you to wash.
 Offer to help donate no-longer-needed items to shelters or do some of the physical tasks that you see they can use help with.
-This will likely mean more than any financial assistance.
+Do the yard work or any other physical activity that you can see needs to be done.
+Having a friend’s back in this way will likely mean more than handing over your own money.

 Give Them Resources

-You don’t have to be the one to dispense the money when someone is struggling.
+You don’t have to be the one to dispense the money when someone is having financial problems.
 Instead, help them hunt down resources in order to get help somewhere else.
-Whether it is links/phone numbers to a food pantry, a job, counseling, or financial assistance, give them information to help themselves.
+Whether it is links/phone numbers to a food pantry, a job search, counseling, financial assistance, or local resources, give them information to help themselves.
 It’s a great place to start.

 Donate Plasma with Them

 Did you know that you can get paid around $300 per month for donating plasma?
-(This may be a bit more or less depending on both area and current industry plasma needs).
-This is a nice chunk of change when you’re struggling!
+(This may be more or less depending on both area and current industry plasma needs).
+That is a significant amount of money when you’re having financial struggles.

 Pay Bills Directly

-It is a good idea never to give someone cash, because you don’t know what it will be used for.
-Many times, a bad financial situation occurs because the person wasn’t wise with their money.
+It is never a good idea to give someone cash – no matter how much you may love a close friend or family member – because you truly don’t know what it will be used for.
+Many times, financial trouble occurs because the person wasn’t wise with their money in the first place.

-If you’d like to help someone financially, pay their bills directly, put gas in their car (don’t buy them a gas card – these often get cashed), or buy what they might need.
+If you’d like to provide some financial help, pay their utility bills directly, make a payment on their credit card or medical bills, put gas in their car (don’t buy them a gas card – these often get cashed), or buy what they might need at the grocery store.
 This allows you to protect yourself by knowing exactly where your money is going, while still helping out here and there.

 Help Them Make a Budget

-The key to financial success is making a budget and sticking to it.
-One of the many reasons people struggle financially is because they lack the skills to save, plan, and be patient.
+The key to taking control of your finances is making a budget and sticking to it.
+One of the many reasons people have financial difficulties is because they lack the skills to save, plan, and be patient.

-Teach your loved one how to budget their money so they have the potential for success here.
-You can read more about budget mistakes to avoid to help keep you both on the right track.
+Teaching your loved one how to budget their money is a huge first step towards financial independence.
+And you can read more about budget mistakes to avoid to help keep you both on the right track.

 Pay Them for Work

 Do you have housework that needs to be done?
 Does your yard need to be mowed or does your storage shed need repainting?
-Instead of paying contractors to do the work, pay someone in financial distress.
-This helps build work ethic, but it also gives you the chance to help them financially.
+Instead of paying contractors to do the work, pay someone in financial need.
+This helps build work ethic, but it also gives you the chance to help them with financial support.

 Ask for Donations

 In some situations, there is a legitimate need where a person has fallen on hard times without being at fault.
-Between hurricanes, tornadoes and forest fires, most of us know someone in a situation just like this.
-In addition, if a loved one dies, a child gets sick, or a company closes their doors, you may feel your heart being torn even more.
+Between hurricanes, tornadoes, and forest fires, most of us know someone in a situation just like this.
+In addition, if a loved one dies, a child gets sick, or a company closes its doors, you may feel your heart being torn even more.

 Just Be There